Electrical

 8. Intensity of lights

-(a) The minimum luminous intensity of lights shall be calculated by using
+(a) The minimum luminous intensity of lights shall be calculated by using the formula:

 I = 3.43 x 106 x T x D2 x K-D